The Deportation of the I. W. W. - 1919

 TMF/AM Immigrant Inspector."

-Sometimes the arrests were made by some of the so-called "Minutemen."
-It is not taxing the imagination to surmise that these "Minutemen" generally consist of people vitally interested in and identified with the commercial interests.
+Sometimes, the arrests were made by some of the so-called "Minutemen."
+It is not taxing the imagination to surmise that these "Minutemen" generally consist of people vitally interested in and identified with commercial interests.

-But if any proof were needed, the following photograph clearly shows the co-operation of the "Minutemen," the Department of Justice, and the Chamber of Commerce.
+However, if any proof is needed, the following photograph clearly shows the cooperation of the "Minutemen," the Department of Justice, and the Chamber of Commerce.

-The arrested men, kept in detention stations in Seattle, for fourteen and fifteen months, were finally herded into a train and brought to Ellis Island, New York.
-This train, heavily guarded, arrived in New York on February 10, 1919, its passage through the country being heralded in newspaper headlines as the flight of the "Red Special."
+The arrested men, kept in detention stations in Seattle for fourteen and fifteen months, were finally herded into a train and brought to Ellis Island, New York.
+This heavily guarded train arrived in New York on February 10, 1919, its passage through the country being heralded in newspaper headlines as the flight of the "Red Special."
 All kinds of fictitious stories of the terrible terrorists" and the "dangerous I. W. W." were circulated through the daily press.

 When the "Special" unloaded its human cargo, the men were conveyed to Ellis Island.
-No one was permitted to see the prospective deportees.
-Miss Caroline A. Lowe, an attorney of Chicago, who is regularly employed by the I. W. W. organization, asked for admission.
+No one was permitted to see the prospective deportees—Miss Caroline A. Lowe, an attorney of Chicago, regularly employed by the I. W. W. organization asked for admission.
 It was denied.

-Woman Attorney for Banished "Reds," at Ellis Island.
-Caroline Lowe, Attorney for Industiral Workers of the World (I.W.W.), Who was Rushed to New York from Chicago in an Endeavor to Stop Deportation of Foreign Mal-Contents.
+Woman Attorney for Banished "Reds" at Ellis Island.
+Caroline Lowe, Attorney for Industrial Workers of the World (I.W.W.), was rushed to New York from Chicago in an Endeavor to Stop the Deportation of Foreign Mal-Contents.
 Government Officials Refused to Permit Her to Interview Prisoners on Ellis Island, Awaiting Deportation. © Underwood & Underwood 15 February 1919 War Department.
 National Archives & Records Administration 165-WW-429P-1228.
 NARA # 45532730.
 GGA Image ID # 14e1b533a5

-Finally, a writ of habeas corpus was sued out.
-It was argued at length before Judge John C. Knox sitting in the United States District Court for the Southern District of New York.
+Finally, a writ of habeas corpus was used.
+It was argued at length before Judge John C. Knox, sitting in the United States District Court for the Southern District of New York.
 The testimony elicited at the hearing is instructive.

-It developed that a written authorization signed by the I.W.
-W. men was in possession of Mr. Byron H. Uhl, Deputy Commissioner of Immigration at Ellis Island, authorizing one of the counsels to proceed with the case.
-Despite that, the writ was dismissed for the technical reason that the attorneys could show no authorization to represent the men.
+It developed that a written authorization signed by the IWW men had Mr. Byron H. Uhl, Deputy Commissioner of Immigration at Ellis Island, authorizing one of the counsels to proceed with the case.
+Despite that, the writ was dismissed for technical reasons, such as the attorneys' inability to show authorization to represent the men.

-The attorneys for the I. W. W. organization made a motion in the court to cancel this warrant and secure the return of the papers seized.
-Similar proceedings had previously been taken in a somewhat different case, in one of Veeder, the attorney for the Armour-Swift-Cudahy Corporations, the Chicago packers.
+The attorneys for the IWW organization moved in court to cancel this warrant and secure the return of the papers seized.
+Similar proceedings had previously been taken in a somewhat different case, in one of Veeder, the attorney for the Armour-Swift-Cudahy Corporations, the Chicago Packers.

 In both cases, the return of the papers was essential to the respective defendants as the legality of the indictments depended on the legality of the seizure of the documents.
-The difference, in results, however, appear in this sworn testimony.
+The difference in results, however, appears in this sworn testimony.

-"Re-cross - examination by Mr. Recht (on page 61 of the Record).
-Question: Just one question, the Veeder case, Miss Lowe, was a case involving the Chicago packers, was it not?
+"Re-cross-examination by Mr. Recht (on page 61 of the Record).
+Question: Just one question: Was the Veeder case, Miss Lowe, a case involving the Chicago Packers not?
 Answer: Yes.

 Q. In that case, the papers were ordered returned 2